 But the most important reason to hire a skilled criminal defense lawyer is to win your case…because you might not be guilty.

 At Holland & Usry, we work to win and if we can’t, we work to make sure our clients suffer as little punishment as possible—with the hope they can qualify for expungement in the future.
-If you’ve been charged with a crime and wonder if you’ll ever get it off your record, call us at 864.582.0416 or toll free at 888.230.1841 for a free meeting to discuss your defenses and your expungement options.
+If you’ve been charged with a crime and wonder if you’ll ever get it off your record, call us toll free at 888.230.1841 for a free meeting to discuss your defenses and your expungement options.